Master in Sustainable Leadership

 Next class starts:

-The inaugural class of the Master in Sustainable Leadership starts in September 2024.
+The next class of the Master in Sustainable Leadership begins on 3 March 2025.

 The programme is four semesters long and teaching takes place in-person in the Copenhagen region as three- to five-day teaching blocks every month.
 Teaching will take place both during the week and the weekend.